The SENDCO is responsible for co-ordinating the day-to-day provision of education for students with SEND. This is currently Ms S. Wilson.

 - The School Admissions Code of Practice requires children and young people with SEN to be treated fairly.
 Students with SEND are considered on the basis of the school’s Admissions policy.

-- Students with an existing statement or EHCP will follow the Local Authority admissions guidance when considering if St Saviour’s and St Olave’s will be the named school.
+- Students with an existing EHCP will follow the Local Authority admissions guidance when considering if St Saviour’s and St Olave’s will be the named school.

-- Provision for students with SEND, including those with statements or an Education Health and Care Plan (EHCP), are reviewed on entry and continuity of support is maintained where possible.
+- Provision for students with SEND, including those with an Education Health and Care Plan (EHCP), are reviewed on entry and continuity of support is maintained where possible.

 Accessibility and Facilities